gitmadnessario/SystemSecurity-DD2497/README.md

 ## Demonstrate that ASLR counters the attack
 This buffer overflow attack is only possible when the attacker knows the address of the *authorized* field, i.e. by noting the leaked address in victim-mode.
 The *authorized* field is declared inside the victim-function, which means it will end up somewhere on the stack segment.
 Without ASLR in place the address of *authorized* is the same every time the program is executed.

+ASLR is a buffer overflow attack mitigation technique where the stack and heap segments starts at random memory addresses in every execution of a program.

 If ASLR is implemented, the attacker needs to guess which address *authorized* will get in the second overflow call in
 ``` c